 While you are compiling your expectations of your virtual legal assistant, there are some benefits you would be prudent to consider.
 Firstly, a virtual assistant can assist with customer support.

 This means anything from answering emails to taking calls or sending out newsletters, to begin with.
 More so, the lawyers can focus on their core work and not have to manage social media channels or answer calls.
-This can help to boost productivity.
+This can help boost productivity.

 Adding Precautions